Elizabeth Bentley: Death

 At age 55, Bentley died after abdominal cancer surgery on December 3, 1963, at Grace-New Haven Hospital in New Haven, Connecticut.
 Obituaries were published in The New York Times and The Washington Post.

-Olmsted observes in her biography the marked contrast between the attention paid to Bentley's death and that of Chambers two years earlier; the National Review devoted a special memorial issue to Chambers' death, but allotted only a paragraph to Bentley.
+Olmsted observes in her biography the marked contrast between the attention paid to Bentley's death and that of Chambers two years earlier; the National Review devoted a special memorial issue to Chambers' death, but allotted only a paragraph to Bentley, although it is noted that Chambers had worked for the magazine.
 Time had devoted two pages to its Chambers obituary, but gave Bentley's death a two-sentence mention in its "Milestones" section.
 (Chambers worked for both magazines.)

 Legacy

-Although Bentley did not name Chambers in her late-July 1948 testimony, Robert E. Stripling said that her testimony had made him "think of Chambers".
-He had him subpoenaed; Chambers appeared a few days after Bentley, launching the Hiss case.
+Although Bentley did not name Chambers in her late-July 1948 testimony, Robert E. Stripling said her testimony had made him "think of Chambers," so he issued a subpoena to Chambers.
+Chambers appeared to testify a few days after Bentley, thus launching the Hiss case.

 Bentley exposed two networks of spies, ultimately naming more than 80 Americans who had engaged in espionage for the Soviets.
 Her public testimony (which began in July 1948) became a media sensation, and had a major effect on the 1950s prosecution of cases of Soviet espionage.
 It also added to American fears of a widespread communist conspiracy within the government, which were fanned by McCarthy.

 Bentley provided no documentary evidence to support her claims, and reporters and historians were divided for decades about the validity of her allegations.
 During the 1990s, declassification of Soviet documents and the U.S. codebreaking Venona project lent some credence to her claims.